 Now that you’ve stripped the space down to the studs, it’ll be easy to get new plumbing or electrical where it needs to go.
 Consider whether any plans need to be altered now that you can see what’s behind the walls.

-STEP 11: City inspections and sign-offs (1 hour)
+STEP 11: City inspections and sign-offs (1 hour on-site)

 STEP 12: Installation – floor tiles (½ – 1 day)

 To prevent having to redo the flooring if you decide to reconfigure your space in the future, make sure that the flooring is consistent throughout the space, even if some of it will be hidden.

 Installation of everything else, including the tub, vanity and sink, toilet, and any built-in shelving.
 Tiling, lighting, and hardware usually come last.

 Typically, contracts allow that the space is left in “broom-swept” condition.
 However, you may want to hire post-construction cleaning specialists to make sure that your new floor is spic-and-span clean.
 For a bathroom renovation, you may still want to have the service clean your entire home since construction dust has an annoying tendency to settle in the most unlikely places.

 The finish line is in sight.
 But don’t forget these last—but important—steps.